 The MLA 8th edition simplifies the rules and order of core elements needed to create bibliographic citations.
 The basic order of the elements and the correct punctuation that divides them is listed below.
 In most cases you will not use all these elements in a citation, only what is important or relevant to your source.

 Please note that MLA citations are doubled spaced.

-To view examples of in-text citations in MLA format, see the samples in the PDF above.
+To see examples of in-text citations in MLA format, see the handout MLA Style - the Basics.

 The rules for capitalizing titles are strict.
 In a title or a subtitle, capitalize the first word, the last word, and all principal words, including those that follow hyphens in compound terms.

 Do not capitalize the following parts of speech when they fall in the middle of a title: